sakibweb/PHDB/README.md

 PHDB::connect();
 ```

-### Add a Record
+### Insert a Record
-To insert a new record into the database:
+To insert a record into the database:
 ```
 $data = ['name' => 'John', 'email' => 'john@example.com'];
 PHDB::insert('users', $data);